Kamalganj Upazila: Ethnicity and religion

+Bengali Muslims are the majority but there is a large Bengali Hindu minority.
+Ethnic population is 28,383 (9.78%) of which Manipuri are 15708.

 Economy and tourism

 Kamalganj is home to many tourist attractions and natural geography.
 It contains many tea gardens.
 Almost around there are fourteen (14) tea garden here.Kamalganj is mainly famous for its natural beauty.
-This natural place has many tourist spots viz the Lawachara National Park,Madhabpur Lake, Bir Shrestho Hamidur Rahman Monument,Hum Hum Waterfall (Rajkandi Reserve Forest), Grand Sultan Tea Resort & Golf,Camillia Lake,Noor Jahan Tea Garden Other sites include the mausoleums of Shah Kala in Bhadair-Deul (near Shamshernagar Rail Station), Shah Ghayb (north of Bhanugach Rail Station) and Shah Ghazi Malik in Bhadair-Deul.
+This natural place has many tourist spots viz the Lawachara National Park, Madhabpur Lake, Bir Shrestho Hamidur Rahman Monument, Hum Hum Waterfall (Rajkandi Reserve Forest), Grand Sultan Tea Resort & Golf, Camillia Lake, Noor Jahan Tea Garden Other sites include the mausoleums of Shah Kala in Bhadair-Deul (near Shamshernagar Rail Station), Shah Ghayb (north of Bhanugach Rail Station) and Shah Ghazi Malik in Bhadair-Deul.
 The ruins of the Ita Kingdom can be found across Kamalganj.
 The forts of Khwaja Usman, his grave and false tomb can be found in Patanushar in the areas of Srisurya and Usmangarh.